badlogicmanpreet/triton_flash_attention/flash_attention.md

 <img src="images/online_softmax.png" alt="Online Softmax" width="170" height="190">

 And now we have only two loops and online softmax available.
 This is going to be very useful when we perform flash.
-The code for same is <>

 ## Tiles:Blocks - Applied To Attention
 We will now look into block matrix multiplication, blocks are collections of rows or columns grouped together for speeding up the computation in parallel.

 Lets walkthrough it step by step,
-- We start with Q, K and V, each (8 tokens, 128 sequence length) divided into blocks and divide the original matrix into 4 blocks, each block with 2 tokens or 2 rows,
+- We start with Q, K and V, each (8 tokens, 128 sequence length) divided into 4 blocks, each block is made up of 2 tokens or 2 rows,

    <img src="images/qkv.png" alt="QKV" width="300" height="170">

-- Next step is Q * K transpose, after blocking the size of Q is (4,1) and K is (1, 4)
+- Next step is Q * K Transpose, after blocking the size of Q is (4,1) and K is (1, 4)

    <img src="images/qk_T.png" alt="QK_T" width="300" height="170">

-- The resultant of the above is S, the size of S will now be (4, 4), and each element will be of size (2,2)
+- The resultant of the above is S, the size of S will now be (4, 4), and each element of S will be of size (2,2)

    <img src="images/s.png" alt="S" width="290" height="200">

-- Now we perform softmax over S, it is partial softmax i.e. we only calculate the numerator , Picture, and not the denominator - i.e. normalization, each element of S is , remember we have used local maximum here to get each P(ij) elements, which means at some point in future we need to fix and add what we lost due to not using global maximum.
+- Now we perform softmax over S, it is a partial softmax i.e. we only calculate the numerator and not the denominator(a.k.a normalization).
+Here each element of S (Sij) is processed to get corresponding partial softmax element P(ij) for P, while doing this we only use local maximum (localrowmax(Sij)) to get each P(ij) elements, which means at some point in future we need to fix this and add back what we lost due to not using global maximum from the complete row of S.

    <img src="images/p.png" alt="P" width="300" height="210">

-- Now, lets multiply with V, still we havent fixed the global maxima part
+- Now, lets multiply with V, at this point we still havent fixed the global maxima part described above,

    <img src="images/o.png" alt="O" width="330" height="190">

-Time to fix the problem we have with each P(ij) element, since it was independently calculated with local maximum, what we can do is apply online softmax to the blocks of rows like we did in the section of softmax.

-General Algorithm looks like following, each block of Q is getting multiplied with block of K, over which a softmax is performed (only numerator with local maxima), output we get is P, P is then multiplied with block of V, ultimately we get Picture 1046361237, Picture.
-Final outcome is O.
+In nutshell, the general Algorithm looks like following, each block of Q is getting multiplied with block of K, over which a partial softmax is performed (only numerator with local maxima), output we get is P, P is then multiplied with block of V, ultimately we get output O.

 <img src="images/general_algo.png" alt="GAlgo" width="200" height="170">

 ### Detailed Algorithm

+Time to fix the problem we have with each P(ij) element, since it was independently calculated with local maxima, what we can do is apply online softmax to the blocks of rows.

+We will have 4 steps at each row, e.g. P11V1 + P12V2 + P13V3 + P14V4, each step below is calculating the element of the row
-- We initialize maximum (m) from infinity to infinity
+ - We initialize maximum (m0) from infinity to infinity
-- We initialize normalization (l)
+ - We initialize normalization (l0)
-- We start with O which is of size (2,128) in our case above
+ - We start with O0 which is of size (2,128) in our case above
+    - O0 here is representing each element of the row e.g. P11V1, implicitly P11 is made up of 2 blocks and 128 columns
-- We will never normalize the softmax during the steps, we do it only at the end
+ - We will never normalize the softmax during the steps, we do it only at the last step
  - In Step 1

-  We calculate the max m1 using the max function between the rowmax of Q1K1 and m0
+    - We calculate the max m1 using the max function between the rowmax of Q1K1 and m0

-  Then we calculate S1
+    - Then we calculate S1,

-  We calculate l1 normalization, but dont use it yet, it is the row sum of exponential of S1 – m1 added with l0 * exponential of m0 – m1.
-Intuitively, normalization factor at step 1 which is suppose to be the denominator, is the sum of exponentials of all elements in S1 minus the current max, we also add the previous normalization factor l0 to start fixing the global maxima problem described above.
+    - We calculate l1 normalization, but dont use it yet, it is the row sum of exponential of S1 – m1 added with l0 * exponential of m0 – m1.
+Intuitively, local normalization factor at step 1 which is suppose to be the denominator, is the sum of exponentials of all elements in S1 minus the current max, we also add the previous normalization factor l0 to start fixing the global maxima problem described above.
    - We then calculate P (softmax, only numerator) simply as exponential of S1 – m1
-- Output O1 is then P11 * V1 i.e. softmax * value.
+   - Output O1(first row of the output) is then (P11 * V1) + O0 i.e. softmax * value + previous output
+      - At each step we multiply diagonal matrix made up of exp(m...) with output at that step, this ensures that iterative maxima is applied to both the rows of the output.
+ - We go through all the steps and at the end use final l for normalization.

 <img src="images/final_algo.png" alt="FinalAlgo" width="300" height="430">